harrycresswell/harry/content/page/ecommerce.md

 ## What I charge

-To keep things simple, I charge a flat fee of **£1500** to design and build an eCommerce website.
+To keep things simple, I charge a flat fee of **£3000** to design and build a fully custom eCommerce website.

 I request a **50% payment upfront** to make sure we’re both committed to the project, and **50% on completion**.
 I only request the final payment once you’ve confirmed you’re happy with the final outcome.